This module is a Pathway Approved Option for Theory, North American & World Pathways and a Distributional Requirement for the English Pathway

-The premise of the module is twofold: (1) ecology as a way of seeing and reading the world should change the study of culture, including literature; and (2) the optic of a materialist or ‘world-’ ecology presents the most promising paradigm for re-orienting literary study today, since it is by definition comparative and global in scope, while remaining attentive to the material and relational particulars of local environments, including textual ones.
-As ecocriticism is arguably our fastest developing sub-discipline, the module aims to provide both a partial introduction to its history and an updated report from the field, combining an emphasis on theoretical contexts for reading in environmental terms with a special interest in innovative forms of imaginative, critical and activist practice.
-Throughout we will examine literary and cultural production in relation to questions of environmental impact, models of ecological thinking and the implications of revising conventional ways of articulating human with extra-human nature.
-Our aim is a combination of close and creative reading with attention to cultural and historical context, cross-national comparative study and variations in genre, methodology and medium.
+Because ecocriticism and the environmental humanities are among our fastest developing cross-disciplines, the module aims to provide both a partial introduction to their history and an updated report from the field.
+Our emphasis is on theoretical contexts for reading in environmental terms with a special interest in innovative forms of imaginative, critical and activist practice.
+Topics to be covered include nature/society dualisms, the natural history of capitalism, postcolonial critiques of ‘wilderness,’ environmental questions of race and sexuality, waste, cli-fi and dystopia, the Anthropocene/Capitalocene debates, ecological crisis and environmental activism.
+Throughout, we will examine literary and cultural production in relation to questions of environmental impact, models of ecological thinking and the implications of revising conventional ways of articulating human with extra-human nature.
+Our approach will be a combination of close and creative reading with attention to cultural and historical context, cross-national comparative study and variations in genre, methodology and medium.

 John Clare, Major Works of John Clare (Oxford World’s Classics)

 Olive Schreiner, The Story of an African Farm (Dover Thrift)

 Rachel Carson, Silent Spring (Penguin Modern Classics)

 Richard Powers, Gain (Picador)

 Charles Burns, Black Hole (Jonathan Cape)

 Alexis Wright, The Swan Book (Constable)